All Episodes

 Steele himself won't stand by his own dossier, and it gets worse than that.

-Then it's leaked after the election to take down Trump, and they still didn't have information of any evidence whatsoever, but a special counsel was in point appointed, and now it's been 18 long months of nonstop lies and BS.
+Then it's leaked after the election to take down Trump, and they still didn't have information of any evidence whatsoever, but a special counsel was appointed, and now it's been 18 long months of nonstop lies and BS.

-Now the question is there are some in the media that say there's no such thing as a deep state.
+Now the question is, there are some in the media that say there's no such thing as a deep state.

-Well, I beg to differ, and Jason Chaffetz, former congressman, Fox News now uh contributor, he begs to differ.
+And Jason Chaffetz, former congressman, Fox News, now a contributor, he begs to differ.

 He's written a book about it.

-It's called The Deep State, how an army of bureaucrats protected Barack Obama and is working to destroy the Trump agenda.
+It's called The Deep State, How an Army of Bureaucrats Protected Barack Obama and is working to destroy the Trump agenda.

 Aren't they really working to destroy Trump?

-Uh they They are.
+They are.

 And when we went to go see those immunity agreements, they only brought in three.